deltafi/deltafi/deltafi-docs/public/docs/advanced/data_retention.md

 # Data Retention

-Data stored in DeltaFi consists of content stored in MinIO and metadata stored in MongoDB.
+Data stored in DeltaFi consists of content stored in MinIO and metadata stored in PostgresSQL.
 Retention of these classes of data can be controlled through a global age-off rule as well as any number of customizable delete policies.